Hertha Berlin: Could they be kicked out of the Bundesliga? – DW – 05/09/2023

 A first win since February offered Hertha Berlin a rare Saturday of hope and happiness.
 But this weekend's 2-1 victory over Stuttgart, one of the few sides Hertha can catch in their mission to stay in the Bundesliga, has been overshadowed by an existential threat.

-Secondly, the paper's source claims that their relationship with new US investors 777 Partners has breached 50+1 rules.
+Second, the paper's source claims that Herta's relationship with new US investors 777 Partners has breached the 50+1 rules.
 The system, a major talking point in the German game in recent years, essentially stipulates that clubs must be majority owned by their members, with a few exceptions and loopholes.
 The suggestion is that 777 have overriden this and wield too much power.

 The 50+1 rule: Bayern Munich and Cologne case studies